Table of Contents

 Moreover, it can indirectly ruin your efforts to curb scalp oiliness by forcing the hair follicles to produce even more sebum.
-Hence, it is crucial to control sebum production on the scalp to remain grease-free.
+Hence, controlling sebum production on the scalp is crucial to remaining grease-free.
 We bring you the best natural tips and tricks here.

 What Is Sebum?

-Sebum is essentially an oily, waxy substance produced by the microscopic sebaceous glands located under the skin’s surface.
-According to the Harvard Medical School, it is a complex mixture of fatty acids (57%), wax esters (26%), squalene (12%), and cholesterol (4.5%) along with sweat, dead skin cells, and tiny particles of dust floating around.
-The term ‘sebum’ is the medical name used for natural skin oils, which coat the skin thoroughly and keep it moisturized.
-However, if your skin or scalp feels too oily, it means your glands are producing more sebum than it requires (1).
+Sebum is an oily, waxy substance produced by the microscopic sebaceous glands under the skin’s surface.
+According to the Harvard Medical School, it is a complex mixture of fatty acids (57%), wax esters (26%), squalene (12%), and cholesterol (4.5%), along with sweat, dead skin cells, and tiny particles of dust floating around.
+The term ‘sebum’ is the medical name used for natural skin oils, which coat and moisturize the skin thoroughly.
+However, if your skin or scalp feels too oily, your glands produce more sebum than it requires (1).

 Our scalp and face contain the highest number of sebaceous glands while shins and other smooth surfaces have fewer ones.
 The face itself contains around 900 glands/sqcm. of skin.
 The palms of hands and the soles of feet are the only areas with no gland at all.